SorellaLabs/ethers-reth/README.md

 - [ ] Tests, waiting on node sync

 ### Contact
-For any questions or enhancment requests, please open an issue on this repository or dm me on [twitter](https://twitter.com/0xvanbeethoven).
+For any questions or enhancements requests, please open an issue on this repository or dm me on [twitter](https://twitter.com/0xvanbeethoven).